hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 contract.
 A new docker chaincode container will be created to run `papercontract`.*

-Every time a `papercontract` chaincode is instantiated on a channel, every peer in `mychannel` creates a separate docker container where it runs.
-This provides isolation of the same smart contract running in different channels, which helps manageability and scalability.

 The MagnetoCorp administrator uses the `peer chaincode instantiate` command to instantiate `papercontract` on `mychannel`: